mahdiyazdani/Hypermarket/docs/hero-product.md

 * Navigate to **Hero Product** section.
 * Locate the **Featured Product** option.
 * Select the product for which you want to activate the hero component.
+*The list of selectable products is the products that are currently marked as **featured** at your shop.
+This is to avoid loading your entire product list in the Customizer.
+Be sure that the product you want to display in your product hero is marked as featured or it won't be selectable here.
+Likewise, if you don’t have any featured products, then the setting won't appear at all.*
 * Specify the text to be displayed in the hero component header.<br/>
 *You can leave this field blank to display the product title.*
 * Upload a **background image** for the hero component.